 Who says you need to send paper invitations at all?
-I mean, I love paper invitations as much as the next person, but if you are seriously looking to cut costs, a place like The Paperless Post is a great alternative.
-You can send free wedding invitations by email using designer templates from people like Vera Wang, Rifle Paper Co., and my fave, Kate Spade. :)
+I mean, I love paper invitations as much as the next person, but if you are seriously looking to cut costs, a place like The Paperless Post or Greenvelope are great alternatives.

 BONUS: Print your own cheap wedding invitations